Dynamics of kinks in a traversable wormhole: Introduction

 However, studies of kinks in wormhole backgrounds remain very limited, with current research mostly focusing on static configurations and perturbative analyses \cite{sushkov2002wormholes,bizon2021sine,diaz2023kinks,waterhouse2019phi,goulart2017phantom}.
 A wormhole refers to a tunnel-like spacetime structure that links two distant or otherwise disconnected regions.
-The earliest wormhole solution, known as the Einstein–Rosen bridge, was proposed by Einstein and Rosen \cite{einstein1935particle}.
+The earliest wormhole solution, known as the Einstein–Rosen bridge, was proposed in \cite{einstein1935particle}.
 Since this type of wormhole is non-traversable, it was long considered merely a mathematical construction rather than a physically realizable entity.
 Many years later, Ellis obtained a new wormhole solution, and Morris and Thorne subsequently proved that the Ellis wormhole is traversable, such that matter or light signals can safely pass through the wormhole without encountering horizons or singularities \cite{ellis1973ether,morris1988wormholes2}.
-The existence of traversable wormholes requires matter that violates classical energy conditions, known as ``exotic matter", whose negative energy density can support the wormhole throat against collapse \cite{chianese2017characterising}.
+The existence of traversable wormholes requires matter that violates classical energy conditions, known as ``exotic matter", whose negative energy density can support the wormhole throat against collapse \cite{chianese2017characterising,di2017spin}.
+For further studies on wormholes, see Refs. \cite{battista2024generalized,dai2018new,de2021reconstructing,de2021testing,de2020general,dai2019observing,bambi2021astrophysical,de2025can,de2021epicyclic,de2023static}.

 Moreover, in traversable wormholes, the two asymptotically flat regions may be interpreted as separate universes.
 In such setups, a kink located in one universe could, in principle, travel through the wormhole throat and enter the other universe.
 The arrival of such a high-tension defect could substantially alter the local gravitational environment, disrupt astrophysical systems, or leave observable imprints in cosmology.
 Therefore, studying the evolution of kinks in wormhole spacetimes has significant theoretical and even practical importance.
 To our knowledge, the present work constitutes the first detailed study of the spherically symmetric radial kink dynamics in the background of a traversable wormhole.